What does “signs of use” mean in Japanese luxury auctions?

 Short answer:

-In Japanese luxury auctions, “signs of use” means visible indications that an item has been previously used.
+In Japanese luxury auctions, “signs of use” means the item has been previously handled and may show visible wear such as minor scratches, softened materials, or slight discoloration.

 How “signs of use” is commonly used

-This phrase is used to describe general evidence of prior handling.
+This phrase describes general evidence of prior use rather than a specific defect.

 Why auctions use this wording

-Auctions handle large volumes of items and aim for consistent language.
+Japanese auctions handle large volumes of items and rely on standardized terminology.

-・To avoid subjective terms like “good” or “bad”
+• To avoid subjective expressions like “good” or “bad”

-“Signs of use” works as a high-level condition indicator.
+“Signs of use” functions as a high-level condition indicator.

 What “signs of use” does and does not mean